+Do you lead a kids running program at your school as PE teacher or coach?
+Do your students run laps?
 Looking for tips on how to coach kids?
-Whether in running or any other sport, a great coach helps kids unlock their potential and find their inner athlete.
+Whether in youth running or any other sport, a great coach helps kids unlock their potential and find their inner athlete.
 These principles are reflected in the Marathon Kids program, which was designed to get kids moving and set them on the path toward a lifetime of good health.

-But how can a good coach help kids find that path?
+But how can a good youth running coach help kids find that path?
 It’s all about supporting them.
 It’s important to cheer them on as you model the skills you’re teaching.

 The evidence-based Marathon Kids program is built on six core pillars that any coach can use to up their game.
-Based on those pillars, here are six tips for coaching kids in running or any other sport:
+Based on those pillars, here are six tips for coaching a kids running program or any other sport:

 1. Guide kids in setting goals and working toward them, one step at a time.